 A travel and food writer who has experienced over 70 countries and written for The Guardian, Australian Gourmet Traveller, Feast, Delicious, National Geographic Traveller, Conde Nast Traveller, Travel+Leisure Southeast Asia, DestinAsian, TIME, CNN, The Independent, The Telegraph, Sunday Times Travel Magazine, AFAR, Wanderlust, International Traveller, Get Lost, Four Seasons Magazine, Fah Thai, Sawasdee, and more, as well as authored more than 40 guidebooks for Lonely Planet, DK, Footprint, Rough Guides, Fodors, Thomas Cook, and AA Guides.

-2 thoughts on “How To Be A Greener Traveller – Eco-Friendly Travel Tips for Earth Day”
+2 thoughts on “How To Be A Greener Traveller – Tips to More Eco-Friendly Travel”

 1. I think you covered it all.
 The amount of PET bottles alone is insane.
 It’s particularly challenging in markets.